bigdotsoftware/rabbitmq-tools/README.md

        "queueName" : "q.testqueue"
     }'

-Body of both requests will be passed to RabbitMQ into the queue specified by the "queueName" atttribute (see configuration inside server.js file)
+Body of both requests will be passed into RabbitMQ queue.
+Queue is specified by the "queueName" atttribute (see configuration inside server.js file)

 # rabbitmq-iteratorage